jdquerales/MilestoneProject_3/README.md

 - **Dashboard** will be organized in cards containing different user information and call to actions.

-- **Events page** will be displayed once the user signed in, and it will contain a accordion with list of all journal arcticles.
-Edit/Delete buttons will be available for those articles belonging to the current user.
+- **Events page** will be displayed once the user signed in, and it will contain an accordion with list of all journal arcticles. **Edit/Delete** buttons will be available for those articles belonging to the current user.

 ## Skeleton:

 I used **Balsamiq** software to create my initial wireframes, starting with the mobile and desktop design as an overall idea and helping me to make the design responsive afterwards.
 The deployed application slightly differs from the initial wireframes as some of the features were evolving as I was working on the development.